About

 I am also a lecturer in English and comparative literature at Columbia University.

-My poems, essays, and criticism have appeared or are forthcoming in History of the Present, The Winter Anthology, Raritan Quarterly, The Harvard Review, Ploughshares Solos, The New Inquiry, PN Review, New Poetries, and elsewhere.
-Among other things, I have written about the decipherment of Linear B, the history of facts, Keats and ill-advised walking tours, male fantasies (and Klaus Theweleit’s Male Fantasies), and Nabokov’s dreams.
+My poems, essays, and criticism have also appeared or are forthcoming in The Yale Review, History of the Present, The Winter Review, Raritan Quarterly, The Harvard Review, Ploughshares Solos, The New Inquiry, PN Review, and elsewhere.